W2LPC/W2LPC-CrowPanel-Shack-Monitor/README.md

 LICENSE
 MIT License
-Copyright 2026 Lou Corradi W2LPC — LPC Systems LLC
+Copyright 2026 Lou Corradi W2LPC
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the software.
 THE SOFTWARE IS PROVIDED AS IS, WITHOUT WARRANTY OF ANY KIND.

-73 de W2LPC
-Lou Corradi
-LPC Systems LLC — Computer Geeks of America
+73 de W2LPC — Computer Geeks of America
-South Plainfield, NJ — FN20in09

 April 2026